tranvuadam/endevel-task/README.md

         - loading tag, blog and user fixtures
         - running API tests
         - running server
-6. The app will run on address http://127.0.0.1:8000/
+6. The app will run on address: http://127.0.0.1:8000/

+To view API documentation: http://127.0.0.1:8000/api_documentation

-7. User fixtures include a testing superuser account
+User fixtures include a testing superuser account:
    - username: a
    - password: a